Product kernels are efficient and flexible tools for high-dimensional scattered data interpolation: Product kernels

 \begin{theorem} Let $K_i$ be positive semi-definite kernels on $\mathbb{R}^{d_i}$, $i=1,\dots,M$.
 Then, the product kernel $K = \prod_{i=1}^{M} K_i$ is positive semi-definite on $\mathbb{R}^d$, where $d = \sum_{i=1}^{M} d_i$.

 \end{theorem}

-We remark that for a given finite set $X\subset\mathbb{R}^d$ of pairwise distinct points, it cannot be guaranteed that its projections $X^i \subset\mathbb{R}^{d_i}$ are pairwise distinct for every $i= 1,\dots, M$.
-A simple counterexample is given by a grid in $\mathbb{R}^d$.
+We remark that for a given finite set $X \subset \mathbb{R}^d$ of {\em pairwise distinct} points, it cannot be guaranteed that its projections $X^i \subset \mathbb{R}^{d_i}$ onto $\mathbb{R}^{d_i}$ contain {\em pairwise distinct} points, for $i=1,\dots,M$.
+A simple counter\-example is given by a grid in $\mathbb{R}^d$.
 Hence, in this case, the component interpolation matrices are not positive definite.
 This is critical insofar as positive definiteness is desired for unique interpolation.
 We come back to this important point in Section~\ref{interpolation}.

-From now, we assume that the components $K_i$, for $i=1,...,M$, are positive semi-definite kernels, so that their product kernel is po\-si\-tive semi-definite according to Theorem \ref{thm:positive_semidefinite}.
-It is well-known that any positive semi-definite kernel $K$ generates a reproducing kernel Hilbert space (RKHS) $\mathcal{H}_{K,\Omega}$ of functions (cf. \cite[Theorem 3]{berlinet2011reproducing}), called \textit{native space}.
+From now, we assume that the components $K_i$, for $i=1,\ldots,M$, are positive semi-definite kernels, so that their product kernel is po\-si\-tive semi-definite according to Theorem \ref{thm:positive_semidefinite}.
+It is well-known that any positive semi-definite kernel $K$ generates a reproducing kernel Hilbert space (RKHS) $\mathcal{H}_{K,\Omega}$ of functions on a fixed domain $\Omega \subset \mathbb{R}^d$ (cf.~\cite[Theorem 3]{berlinet2011reproducing}), called \textit{native space}, whose inner product we denote as $\langle \cdot, \cdot \rangle_{K}$, whereby the native space norm is defined as $\|\cdot \|_K = \langle \cdot, \cdot \rangle^{1/2}_{K}$.
 As the product kernel is composed of the different component kernels, we aim to derive a similar relation between the associated native spaces.
 To this end, we can rely on a result by Aronszajn~\cite{aronszajn1950theory} for two component kernels, which can directly be generalized to an arbitrary number of finitely many components, cf.~Theorem~\ref{thm:products}.
 This key result allows us to identify the native space of a product kernel as a special type of tensor product.
 Details on this are discussed in Section~\ref{sec:Tensor_Hilbert}.